ethers-io/documentation/source/ethers.js/source/api-contract.rst

 be notified when a contract has performed specific operation.
 Events cannot be read by a Contract.

-There are two types of methods that can be called on a Contact:
+There are two types of methods that can be called on a Contract:

     A **Constant** method may not add, remove or change any data in the storage, nor log any events, and may only call **Constant** methods on other contracts.
 These